Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 - Hearty Blueberry Oatmeal

-- Sous Vide Egg Bites,
+- Sous Vide Egg Bites

+- These egg bites are my go-to fast food breakfast!
+They’re protein-rich with 19g protein per serving.
 (Have you tried my copycat Starbucks egg bite recipe yet?)

-Best kids meals for diabetes
+Best kid’s meals for diabetes

 But, what about fast food for kids with diabetes?
 What are the best kids meal choices?

-- Chick-fil-A: Chicken Strips meal or Grilled Nuggets meal with apple sauce, french fries, or fruit cup, and milk or water.
+- Chicken Strips meal or Grilled Nuggets meal with apple sauce, french fries, or fruit cup, and milk or water.

-Other fast food for diabetes options
+Top choice for healthier fast food for diabetes

 We’ve covered almost every fast food for diabetes recommendation except one remaining restaurant that didn’t quite fit into a category.
 And it’s actually one of my favorites!